galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 >
 > Inspect the **bcftools consensus** output for `Barcode11` tag
 >
-> 1. How many sequences we got for the sample?
-What are they
+> 1. How many sequences did we get for the sample?
+What are they?
 > 2. Why?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-We got 2 sequences: the complete genome and the complete [plasmid](https://www.genome.gov/genetics-glossary/Plasmid) gemome.
+We got 2 sequences: the complete genome and the complete [plasmid](https://www.genome.gov/genetics-glossary/Plasmid) genome.
 > > 2.
-The tool uses the reference genome and the variants found to build the consensus genome of the sample, and the reference genome FASTA file we use includes two sequences a complete one and a plasmid complete one, so the tool constructed both sequences for us to choose from based on our further analysis.
+The tool uses the reference genome and the variants found to build the consensus genome of the sample, and the reference genome FASTA file we use includes two sequences a complete one and a plasmid complete one.
+So the tool constructed both sequences for us to choose from, based on our further analysis.
 > {: .solution}
 {: .question}